Tagline: The ultimate teaching machine…out of control.

 18 | 99 min | Action/Sci-fi

-In 1982 director Mark L. Lester tackled the issue in his movie Class of 1984, a no-nonsense revenge flick in the Charles Bronson vein in which Republican America went eye-for-an-eye, thriving on the very violence it was supposed to be condemning.
-Almost a decade later the same director turned sci-fi with a loose sequel entitled Class of 1999.
+In 1982, director Mark L. Lester tackled the issue in his movie Class of 1984, a no-nonsense revenge flick in the Charles Bronson vein, in which Republican America went eye-for-an-eye, thriving on the very violence it was supposed to be condemning.
+Almost a decade later, this time assuming writing duties over horror director Tom Holland, Lester turned sci-fi with a loose sequel entitled Class of 1999.
 This was an era when rap groups were promoting an entirely different viewpoint, one based on the notion of corrupt authority and racial prejudice.
 At its core, Class of 1999 is a dystopian allegory denouncing such behaviour.
 It is also utter garbage.

-Lester, or more likely his producers, are quick to distance themselves from any direct controversy.
+When I say garbage, I of course mean it in the most positive sense of the word.
+Class of 1999 presents the kind of hackneyed futurescapes that could be imagined by a bunch of rambunctious toddlers in their parents’ backyard.
+Even more ridiculous is the fact that a movie with such political aspirations takes such a whimpering road.
+Lester (or more likely his producers) are quick to distance themselves from any direct controversy.
 Black kids are almost non-existent in this movie, while runtish Bon Jovi fanboys try their utmost to appear intimidating.
-Cops are also notable by their absence, an Escape from New York-style opening making clear that the perilous schoolyard is out of bounds for law enforcement.
+Cops are also notable by their absence, an Escape from New York-style opening making clear that the perilous schoolyard is out of bounds for law enforcement in a way that makes playground warfare fair game.
 But in a mutinous land of drugs and murder, would those troubled tykes continue to attend school in the first place?
 I mean, if they were so damned scary, would they really turn up to class with their notepads and packed lunches day after day?
 Something tells me not.

 That being said, Mega-tech does get the most out of its one-terabyte super machines.
 Not only are they proficient in the fundamentals of education, they are programmed to deliver very particular levels of punishment based on each student’s profile and behaviour, and according to their NES-style action screens are highly skilled in karate moves, punches, kicks and the dreaded fight combinations #1 and #2.
 Safe in that knowledge, the androids waste no time in stamping their authority, dishing out various forms of tolerable, although incredibly perverse corporal punishment, proving that a bit of hands-on-bondage is enough to bring out the submissive side in anyone, regardless of how crazy and armed-to-the-teeth.

-Struggling to re-adapt to life on the outside, loner Cody soon finds solace in Christie (Lind) who is so out of place in this juvenile war zone that you wonder why her parents sent her there to begin with, particularly since her father is the headteacher.
-Soon enough, Christie is almost raped by members of rival gang the Razor Heads, and after Cody’s inner rage is once again unleashed, he gets to meet his girlfriend’s pops in the most awkward way imaginable.
-In light of Cody’s heroics Langford is willing to forget the incident – as well as the attempted rape of his daughter – thus sparing our antihero another stint in club FED, but Cody’s android Phys Ed teacher is not so forgiving, and after keeping him back after wrestling practice beats him within an inch of his life, but could this act of extreme violence be deemed self-defence on the part of the musclebound Mr Bryles?
+Struggling to re-adapt to life on the outside, loner Cody soon finds solace in Christie (Lind), who is so out of place in this juvenile war zone that you wonder why her parents sent her there to begin with, particularly since her father is the headteacher.
+Sure enough, Christie is almost raped by members of rival gang the Razor Heads, and after Cody’s inner rage is once again unleashed, he gets to meet his girlfriend’s pops in the most awkward way imaginable.
+In light of Cody’s heroics, Langford is willing to forget the incident, as well as the attempted rape of his daughter, thus sparing our antihero from another stint in club FED.
+Unfortunately, Cody’s android Phys Ed teacher is not so forgiving.
+Keeping him back after wrestling practice, the mechanical beast beats him within an inch of his life, but could this act of extreme violence be deemed self-defence on the part of the musclebound Mr Bryles?